 Adobe Photoshop (or any other photo editing software to clean/edit your image)

-Mark a centre point on your sheet, and use a compass to draw circles of varying sizes.
-You can also use some sort of round objects like glasses, tapes etc. If you are really brave, go with a freehand circle.
+Mark a center point on your sheet, and use a compass to draw circles of varying sizes.
+You can also use some sort of round objects like glasses, tapes, etc. If you are really brave, go with a freehand circle.
 You can draw as many different sized circles as you want from that point.

-Draw 2 lines across the centre point to give yourself the first guideline.
+Draw 2 lines across the center point to give yourself the first guideline.
 Your circle is now divided into 4 quadrants.
 Next, use a protractor to create a division at 45 degrees in either quadrant.
 Join the points to divide the quadrant into more parts.
 You can divide it into more parts, if required, for more detailed drawings.
 Alternatively, you can use your compass to bisect the 90-degree lines then join the two points to obtain the same result.

-Start your drawing at the centre.
+Start your drawing at the center.
 Use any simple shape to start off.
-I started out with simple teardrop shapes from the centre.
+I started out with simple teardrop shapes from the center.
 This gave me a small floral element in the first circle.
 Using the negative space in the circle, draw more simple shapes to complete the inner circle.
 You can use the same shape as used before or come up with something new.

 Keep building up the drawing in the various circles.
 Use different shapes and patterns to come with the composition.
 I used a variety of circles and floral shapes to come up with the designs for the next few circles.

 Keep adding shapes to your circle, depending on how many circles you drew in the initial stages.
 Don’t worry about perfection, or your lines going here and there.
 The main goal here is to get you relaxed with your drawing, not to make something perfect.
 You will reach there with more practice.

-Now if you drew the entire drawing in pencil like I did, then it is time to ink it.
+Now if you drew the entire drawing in pencil as I did, then it is time to ink it.
 You can just redraw over your pencil lines, editing the drawing as you go on.